AndreiD/nftool/README.md

 # nftool

-A suite of tools for NFT generative art.
+A suite of tools for NFT generative art.!

 ## Features